Soel-Attala/Proyectos-NodeJS/README.md

 # Proyectos-NodeJS
-Personal pojects to lear about NodeJS seeing youtube and another videos and courses
+Personal pojects to lear about NodeJS seeing youtube videos and courses